Top Tips to Stay Safe on the Roads

 Check your insurance is up to date

-Review your policy, and make sure you’re covered for the trip ahead – especially if you’re driving long distances.
+Review your policy, and make sure it suits your needs – especially if you’re driving long distances.
 If you are planning to share the driving, make sure all drivers are covered by your insurance.